slevithan/parseuri/README.md

 * `parseUri` gives you many additional properties (`authority`, `userinfo`, `subdomain`, `domain`, `tld`, `resource`, `directory`, `filename`, `suffix`) that aren’t available from `URL`.
 * `parseUri` includes partial (extensible) support for second-level domains like in `'//example.co.uk'`.

 Conversely, `parseUri` is single-purpose and doesn’t do normalization.
 But of course you can pass URIs through a normalizer separately, if you need that.
-Or, if you wanted to create an exceptionally lightweight normalizer, `parseUri` would be a great base to build on top of. 😊
+Or, if you wanted to create an exceptionally lightweight URI normalizer, `parseUri` would be a great base to build on. 😊

 ## Results / URI parts